 A virus is a small infectious agent (they are so small that a microscope is necessary to see them) that can only live and replicate within a host organism (a living cell).
 The agents can hijack the host’s cell machinery, forcing it to replicate and produce viral proteins.
 The particles then make new viruses and burst from the host cell.
 There are thousands of viruses; the common cold and flu are viruses, as are Ebola, HIV, and COVID-19.
 Viral infections can sometimes be minor but they can be severe in older people and those with weakened immune systems.

 Any virus can lead to sepsis.
 Sepsis is the body’s extreme reaction to infection.
-The body attacks its own organs and tissues, which can lead to tissue damage, organ failure, and death.
+The body attacks its organs and tissues, leading to tissue damage, organ failure, and death.

 Symptoms can be many and different and can include: